 - A couple of the nature sounds are on a shortish loop.

-Update: This model has been discontinued in the U.S. The previous models are also good choices, with excellent sound quality.
-But they don’t have an internal battery.
+Update: This model has been discontinued.
+The previous model is also a good choice, and has excellent sound quality.
+But it doesn’t have an internal battery or headphone jack.

 The good points